Learning Deployable Locomotion Control via Differentiable Simulation: Method

-A further challenge of optimizing through contact is caused by discrete contact resolution.
-Most simulators detect contacts at the beginning of each time step, allowing for some interpenetration between detections.
-This can alter or invert the gradient direction compared to the continuous-time dynamics, as described in~\cite{Hu2019}.
-Note that decreasing the step size increases the accuracy of the forward simulation but does not improve the gradient for hard contact models.
+Optimizing with hard contact models faces an additional challenge stemming from discrete-time contact resolution.
+Most simulators detect contacts only at the beginning of each time step, allowing interpenetration between detection points.
+This discretization effect can alter or even invert the gradient direction compared to the underlying continuous-time dynamics, further complicating optimization \cite{hu2019}.

-In~\cite{Hu2019}, the \ac{ToI} is computed with a linear model to correct for discretization artifacts.
-However, this is only accurate if the distance between the colliding bodies evolves linearly in time, which is generally not the case.
-Finding the exact \ac{ToI} is not tractable without drastically increasing computation time.
-Against the common misconception, similar artifacts occur even without restitution, i.e., for inelastic collisions, as shown in Fig.~\ref{fig:time_stepping}.

-The effect of \ac{ToI} estimation on optimization is currently a subject of debate, with varying conclusions presented in recent studies~\cite{Hu2019,Freeman2021}.